4 Day Guided Garden Route Tour from Cape Town

 DAY 01.
 Cape Town – Hermanus – Swellendam – Mossel Bay (Cape Garden Route)

-Your 4 Day Guided Garden Route Tour From Cape Town going solo.
-Depart on the Cape Garden Route tour at around 09h00.
+Your 4-Day Garden Route Tour From Cape Town Departs at around 09h00.
 We continue eastwards towards the Garden Route.
 The road takes us via a beautiful coastal route between Gordon’s Bay and the beautiful seaside town of Hermanus.
 (Hermanus is also arguably the best place in the World to spot Whales from land – July to Dec).
 After lunch, you continue to Mossel Bay and visit famous Cape Town tourist attractions such as the oldest post office in Africa.
 A huge hollow tree was used to hide the post at the site of the first landfall, made by the Portuguese explorer Bartholomew Dias in 1488.
 Overnight at Bar -T-Nique Guesthouse in Mosselbay.

 DAY 02.
 Mossel Bay – Oudtshoorn – Cango Caves – Ostrich Farm.

-Travel over the scenic Outeniqua Mountains to the Little Karoo and we visit an Ostrich Show Farm for some unique experiences.
+Travel over the scenic Outeniqua Mountains to the Little Karoo.
+We visit an Ostrich Show Farm for some unique experiences.
 Here we learn about these amazing flightless birds and may see some ostrich racing.
 A ride on the back of an ostrich is not for the fainthearted.
 You visit the Cango caves regarded as one of South Africa’s foremost natural wonders.
 The calcite caves comprise an underground wonderland of stalactites and stalagmites.
-Afterwards; you visit Oudtshoorn, also called the “Feather capital” of the world, because we find over ninety percent of the world’s ostrich farms here.
+Afterwards; you visit Oudtshoorn, also called the “Feather capital” of the world, because we find over ninety per cent of the world’s ostrich farms here.
 Overnight at La Plume Lodge outside Oudtshoorn.

 DAY 03.
 Oudtshoorn – Cango Wildlife Ranch – Garden Route – Knysna